CGATOxford/UMI-tools/doc/the_methods.rst

 **cluster**: Form networks of connected UMIs (based on hamming distance threshold).
 Each connected component is a read group

 **adjacency**: Form networks as above.
 For each connected component, select the node (UMI) with the highest counts.
 Visit all nodes one edge away.
 If all nodes have been visited, stop.
-Otherwise, select the top 2 nodes with highest counts and visit all nodes one edge.
+Otherwise, select the top 2 nodes with highest counts and visit all nodes one edge away.
 Repeat process until all nodes have been visited.
 Nodes which are not one of the n selected nodes are placed in a read group with the selected node with the highest counts for which there is an edge.

 **directional** (default): Form networks with edges defined based on hamming distance threshold and umi A counts >= (2 * umi B counts) - 1.
 Each connected component is a read group.